 Other AER liability initiatives

-The voluntary area-based closure (ABC) program encourages oil and gas companies to work together to decommission, remediate, and reclaim their energy infrastructure and sites.
+The voluntary area-based closure (ABC) approach encourages oil and gas companies to work together to decommission, remediate, and reclaim their energy infrastructure and sites.
 Participants can complete more closure work for the same cost by collaborating with other companies.
 They benefit by sharing information, services, and infrastructure with other companies and service providers that are completing closure work in the same area.
-Through the voluntary program, more than $340 million was spent on closure work across the province in 2019.
+Through this approach, more than $340 million was spent on closure work across the province in 2019.
 More information can be found in the 2019 ABC highlights report.

-The ABC program was developed by the Alberta Energy Regulator, the Canadian Association of Petroleum Producers, the Explorers and Producers Association of Canada, and the Petroleum Services Association of Canada.
+The ABC approach was developed by the Alberta Energy Regulator, the Canadian Association of Petroleum Producers, the Explorers and Producers Association of Canada, and the Petroleum Services Association of Canada.

 Other liability initiatives not involving the AER

 The Government of Alberta's site rehabilitation program is funded by the Government of Canada and allows eligible companies to apply for funding to complete abandonment and reclamation work.
 The Government of Alberta is responsible for awarding and distributing program funds.
 The program is not part of the new liability management framework and the AER is not involved in its administration.